rmathisen-aws/Creating-Access-Keys/README.md

 Rename: iamadmin_accessKeys_general.csv

 \
-**Disclaimer!!!!** \
-Do not share your Access Key ID or Secret Access Key with anyone! \
-With this information, someone can log into your AWS Account \
-If the integrety of your keys is jeopardized, just simply delete the Access Key & create a new one.

-\
 **Install AWS CLI v2:** \
 https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html \
 Topics → click "Install or update the AWS CLI version 2 on Windows using the MSI installer" \